aiven/aiven-docs/docs/products/clickhouse/concepts/strings.md

 title: String data type in Aiven for ClickHouse®
 ---

-Aiven for ClickHouse® uses ClickHouse® databases, which can store diverse types of data, such as decimals, boolean data type, or arrays.
+Aiven for ClickHouse® uses ClickHouse® databases, which can store diverse types of data, such as strings, decimals, booleans, or arrays.
-This article focuses on strings and its usage in ClickHouse.
-Discover key functions and data type conversions required for working efficiently with strings in ClickHouse.

 ## About strings in ClickHouse